 - 1. MCO Bargaining Unit members working light-duty assignments shall not be permitted to work overtime until they have provided a release from their doctor stating they are able to return to full duty and perform the full function of their classification.
-At that time they shall be credited with the number of hours equal to the officer with the most hours on the OEL prior to being placed on light duty status.
+At that time they shall be credited with the number of hours prior to being placed on light duty status.
 If the period of light duty extends into another quarter, then the employee shall be credited with zero hours. - 2.
-MCO Bargaining Unit members in working out of class outside the Bargaining Unit ("acting" sergeant, arum, etc.) positions shall remain in the annual leave book (except for the period they are "acting") and retain their RDOs and shift for up to one year.
+MCO Bargaining Unit members in working out of class outside the Bargaining Unit (acting sergeant, arum, etc.) positions shall remain in the annual leave book (except for the period they are "acting") and retain their RDOs and shift for up to one year.
 However they will not be permitted to work overtime in the Bargaining Unit.
 Once they have vacated the "acting" position they shall be credited with the highest number of hours on their shift and RDO group on the OEL at that time. - 3.
 MCO Bargaining Unit members in "limited term" Non-bargaining Unit positions shall lose their Bargaining Unit RDOs and shall be removed from the OEL and the annual leave book for the period of the "limited term" appointment.

-IMPLEMENTATION OF THE FEDERAL FAMILY AND MEDICAL LEAVE ACT
+LETTER OF UNDERSTANDING #3 IMPLEMENTATION OF THE FEDERAL FAMILY AND MEDICAL LEAVE ACT